 The need for swimming drills in learning to swim correctly and efficiently has been adopted by swimmers and coaches across the world for decades.

-A drill can be used by swimmers of all levels and is simply a specific exercise that focuses on a particular aspect of a swimming stroke.
-By isolating one aspect of the swimming stroke, drills have proven to correct stroke technique and speed up the learning process of new skills.
+A drill can be used by adult swimmers of all levels during lessons and is simply a specific exercise that focuses on a particular aspect of a swimming stroke.
+By isolating one aspect of the swimming stroke, drills have proven to correct stroke technique and speed up the learning process of new skills (for both children and adult lessons).

 Swimming drills are designed to be progressive, teaching you one skill at a time.
 This progressive (stage by stage) process allows you to learn any of the four strokes at your own pace, with the knowledge that you are swimming in a controlled, emphasised manner.

-Competitive swimmers train endlessly with the use of drills as they have proven to improve swimming technique and efficiency significantly.
+Competitive swimmers train endlessly with the use of drills, as they have proven to improve swimming technique and efficiency significantly.
+Even adults learning to swim should and do follow the same method.

 It is very easy to perform a drill without a specific focus.
-Equally, one of the common problem of a training on swim drills, is to focus on too many technique points.
-Select one technique component and focus completely on this component during a given swimming set.
-Once this is mastered, refocus on a new component.
+Equally, one of the common problems of a training on swimming drills, is to focus on too many technique points.
+Select one technique component and focus completely on this component during a given swimming lesson.
+Once this is mastered, refocus on a new component on the next lesson.

 During your lessons, always practice your drills by swimming steadily and controlled and never rush your stroke.
 Be aware that a new drill can take a couple of lessons to master.